pepzicles/StainedUnderwearV3/README.md

 # Stained Underwear
 ### By Julia Daser and Pepi Ng

-This project was chosen as a finalist as part of U of Virginia's Open Call, and is currently exhibited in U of Virginia's campus till the Dec 2024.
+This project is awarded Grand Prize winner in University of Virginia's Open Call 'Data is Art', and is currently exhibited in U of Virginia's campus till the Dec 2024.

 -------